|

 Hitters - We watch swing mechanics.
 We don't care if they touch

 the ball or not.
-Do their swing mechanics show that they have
+Do your swing mechanics show that you have

-umpires available to us.
-We have been in existence
+us.
+We have been in existence since 2009 and

 Portland and Vancouver regions.
 Teams are made up